bogdanf555/randomNumberGuessingGame/README.md

 ## Contributing

-I am open for contributions, if you notice any bugs or have any ideas or cool features to add in the game, please feel free to make a pull request.
+I am open to contributions, if you notice any bugs or have any ideas or cool features to add in the game, please feel free to make a pull request.

 ## License